ismailSadouki/rie/Machine Learning/introduction to statistical learning/1. statistical leaning/2 Assessing Model Accuracy.md

 the test error exhibits a characteristic U-shape, declining at first (with a minimum at approximately K = 10) before increasing again when the method becomes excessively flexible and overfits.

+In both the regression and classification settings, choosing the correct level of flexibility is critical to the success of any statistical learning method.
+The bias-variance tradeoff, and the resulting U-shape in the test error, can make this a difficult task.